 The first step in implementing human-in-the-loop manufacturing is understanding the role of humans in a smart factory.
 This involves identifying the roles that human operators can play in a smart manufacturing system and how these roles are impacted by the implementation of Industry 4.0 technologies.

 A human-centered approach is crucial in human-in-the-loop manufacturing.
-This approach involves analyzing the manufacturing system in relation to the humans involved, considering their physical and cognitive capabilities.
-This results in a scenario where many agents collaborate and are socially connected both at the physical and cyber levels.
+This approach involves analyzing the manufacturing system in relation to the humans involved, accounting for their physical and cognitive capabilities.
+This results in a scenario in which many agents collaborate and are socially connected at both the physical and cyber levels.

-The interaction of several types of human-in-the-loop cyber-physical production systems (HITLCPPS) should be explored, focusing on the evolutionary role of communication and control architectures.
-These architectures regulate the decision-making processes in a factory and can be applied to ensure efficient real-time process control.
+The interaction among several types of human-in-the-loop cyber-physical production systems (HITLCPPS) should be explored, with a focus on the evolutionary role of communication and control architectures.
+These architectures govern decision-making processes in a factory and can be applied to ensure efficient, real-time process control.

 In the world of sports, every fraction of a second can make a difference between victory and defeat.
 To help teams gain the upper hand, a Sports Technology (SportsTech) company leveraged machine learning to provide comprehensive video analysis and tailored coaching tools.